Huddersfield boss Wagner relishing clash with 'best friend' Klopp

 It will be master against apprentice when Liverpool manager Klopp welcomes Wagner's Huddersfield to Anfield on Saturday – the first competitive meeting between the two Germans.

-Wagner and Klopp first met as players at second-tier German side Mainz in 1991, forming a bond that has lasted until this day, and the former is relishing the opportunity to go toe-to-toe with the Liverpool boss.
+Wagner and Klopp first met as players at second-tier German side Mainz in 1991, before working together at Borussia Dortmund, and the Terriers boss is relishing the opportunity to go toe-to-toe with the Liverpool boss.

 "It is extraordinary because he is my best friend," said Wagner via the Telegraph.